killercraft-thecoder/Arcade-OS/README.md

 # ARCADEOS
+(make sure to use the main-2 branch , which is hte latest branch  , becuase thats the only branch i can proplery direclty commit to. link to the second branch:)
 ARCADEOS is a modular operating system designed for the STM32F4 microcontroller family.
 It features a layered architecture with a Program Interface Layer (PIL), a File Management Layer (FML), a basic named file system implemented on flash storage, and a new kernel layer for core OS services.

 ## Features